 Driving Around Bridgetown, Barbados

-After 8 hours on a bus in Grenada at the previous stop on our 26 day Caribbean cruise, we were back on a bus again for a Barbados quick glimpse.
+After 8 hours on a bus in Grenada at the previous stop on our 26 day Caribbean cruise with Oceania Cruises, we were back on a bus again for a Barbados quick glimpse.
 The only thing that saved me was that it was a much bigger air conditioned bus and a much shorter excursion!

 Maybe the tour guide knew we were getting a little bit blurred in our island facts because she insisted that everything in Barbados was more stable, better and unique.
 I was not sure if she was trying to convince us or read from the official script for a colleague of hers that rode the bus with us.
 We got a running commentary for several hours that offered us a very quick glimpse of Barbados.